domnu-raul/simple-snake-game/README.md

-# Snake Game
+# Simple Snake Game

-Welcome to the Snake Game!
 This project is a simple 2-level snake game where the player controls a snake to defeat an enemy snake, unlock doors, and navigate through obstacles.
 Below is an overview of the project structure and key functionalities.

 ## Features